 Their session took off by identifying the challenges and temptations to try to reflect the specific language of the public space, resulting in a public intervention in response to this, suggested by his subconscious while under hypnosis.

-Through the artist-hypnotherapist partnership that Subconscious Mining offers, Karsten wants to investigate what it means to let a non-art professional infiltrate his practice, and whether it is really possible to “unlock” something buried deep inside.
+Through the artist-hypnotherapist partnership that Subconscious Mining offers, Karsten wants to investigate what it means to let an outsider infiltrate his practice, and whether it is really possible to “unlock” something buried deep inside.
 To find out if subconscious exploitation can be a form of scientific management for an artist — to improve the production workflow and enhance or manipulate the result of works by contracting your subconscious.